Hundreds of EBT Skimming Scam Attacks Reported in Lakewood Frum Community

 Skimming fraud happens silently and often without the victims’ knowledge.
 Scammers walk into stores and place hidden devices over or inside card-reading machines at legitimate retailers to copy card and PIN information directly.

-In January, the New York State’s Consumer Protection Agency warned of the rise of ATM skimming attacks and gave a number of tips to avoid being scammed:
+Consumer Protection Agency warned of the rise of ATM skimming attacks of being scammed:

 For those with EBT benefits, the NY HRA has an app to track your balance and easily track your spending to spot a scam when it may happen.
 The app can be downloaded here.

-FrumNews.com has been informed, that although this skimming scam is mostly happening at hundreds of local bodegas, Kosher grocery stores and supermarkets in Brooklyn are having their frum managers check almost daily the devices to make sure no skimmers are being placed.
+FrumNews.com has been informed, that although this skimming scam is mostly happening at hundreds of local bodegas, Kosher grocery stores and supermarkets in both Brooklyn and Lakewood are having their frum managers check almost daily the devices to make sure no skimmers are being placed.

 Post the first comment!